 - What is a "nation" for Anderson?
 What picture comes across of how nations are formed?
 How does that compare to everyday ways of speaking about nations (as natural and inevitable)? - Anderson argues that three concepts had to fall away before it was possible to "imagine the nation": a single language of truth, a belief in divine rule, a vision of time in which human history was indistinguishable from cosmology. - What was "print-capitalism"?
-And what was its impact on nationalism?
+Media in an era of capitalist exchange And what was its impact on nationalism?
+Central.
+It allowed far-flung residents of a particular territory to see themselves as part of a bounded community.